chasebussey/VaultPublisher/README.md

 # VaultPublisher

-VaultPublisher is a .NET Core utility to assist in publishing markdown files from an Obsidian vault to a static site generated with [Quartz](https://quartz.jzhao.xyz).
-The tool will search an Obsidian vault for any documents with `publish: true` in the frontmatter and copy them to the Quartz content directory.
+VaultPublisher is a .NET Core utility to assist in publishing markdown files from an Obsidian vault to a static site generator (currently built with [Quartz](https://quartz.jzhao.xyz) in mind).
+The tool will search an Obsidian vault for any documents with `publish: true` in the frontmatter and copy them to designated destination directory.

 # Installation
 ## Build from Source